rigamortus/devops-projects/ansible-redone/README.md

 - AmazonRoute53FullAccess
 - AwsCertificateManagerFullAccess

 These policies were attached to ensure that the ansible-controller EC2 instance had full access to the AWS services used in this task.
-Using an EC2 instance in the target account where the application was to be set up also ensures that the Secret Access Keys and Account Keys weren't specified in the task.
+Using an EC2 instance in the target account where the application was to be set up also ensured that the Secret Access Keys and Account Keys weren't specified in the task.
 The following packages were also installed on the Ansible controller:
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 - Python3